List of Winter Olympic documentary films

-This is a list of documentary films for individual Winter Olympic Games which feature actual competition footage.
-An Olympic Film Collection of the IOC Olympic Foundation for Culture and Heritage (OFCH) includes fifty feature-length films providing a history of the modern Olympic Games.
+The Winter Olympic Games have been filmed and competition highlights released since 1924.
+An Olympic Film Collection of the International Olympic Committee (IOC) Olympic Foundation for Culture and Heritage (OFCH) includes fifty feature-length films providing a chronicle of the modern Olympic Games.
 A collection of many Official films was restored, and released as a 2017 home video box set under the title 100 Years of Olympic Films: 1912–2012.
-“Official” films are those which have been arranged by the host city organizing committee and produced in compliance with the International Olympic Committee charter.
+“Official” films are those which have been arranged by the host city organizing committee and produced in compliance with the IOC charter.
+Documentary films for individual Winter Olympic Games which feature actual competition footage are listed below.